 Which tests to choose according to the need?

-AMA Prévention offers Drugdiag® saliva and urine tests adapted to different contexts: road safety, self-monitoring, workplace screening, follow-up, professional protocol, or multi-drug research.
+AMA Prévention offers Drugdiag® saliva and urine tests adapted to different contexts: road safety, self-testing, workplace screening, monitoring, professional protocol, or multi-drug research.

 Shipping and support

-24h shipping with DPD for eligible orders and Colissimo 48/72h for other orders, depending on stock availability.
-For professional needs, AMA Prévention can guide you to the most suitable test: saliva, urine, cup, cassette, THC test, multi-drug or new synthetic drugs.
+24h shipping with DPD for eligible orders and Colissimo 48/72h for other orders, subject to stock availability.
+For professional needs, AMA Prévention can guide you to the most suitable test: saliva, urine, cup, cassette, THC test, multi-drug, or new synthetic drugs.

 Complete FAQ on drug detection times